 These fudgy Kahlua Brownies are topped with a browned butter Kahlua icing!
-Click below to watch a short video showing you how to make these brownies, and then scroll to the bottom of this post to print out the complete recipe so you can make them at home!
+Watch a short video showing you how to make these Kahlua Brownies, and then scroll to the bottom of this post to print out the complete recipe so you can make them at home!

 I was saddled with the task of sending a treat along with my husband (who was headed to a Laker’s game viewing party).
 Since I was creating a brownie for a bunch of manly, sports-obsessed men, I wanted to try something that had a bit of alcohol in it.

-These have Kahlua (can sub any coffee-flavored liqueur) in the brownie itself.
-I also brushed a couple of Tablespoons of Kahlua on the brownies as they came out of the oven… and watched it soak into the top and down through the warm layers.
+These Kahlua Brownies have Kahlua (can sub any coffee-flavored liqueur) in the brownie itself.
+I also brush a couple of tablespoons of Kahlua on the brownies as they come out of the oven… and watch it soak into the top and down through the warm layers.

 The browned butter icing also has a bit of Kahlua in it.

-Although the flavor of Kahlua is prominent in these Kahlua Brownies, they were apparently kid-friendly… my little one loved them as much as we did.
+Although the flavor of Kahlua is prominent in these Kahlua Brownies, they are apparently kid-friendly… my little one loved them as much as we did.
 Am I a horrible mother for allowing my child to eat Kahlua brownies?
-Maybe that’s why he was so sleepy that night… (kidding, of course!)
+Maybe that’s why he gets so sleepy when he eats them… (kidding, of course!)